IgniteUI/help-topics/topics/01_General-and-Getting-Started/07_Styling-and-Theming/~Deployment_Guide_Styling_and_Theming.md

 #### Bootstrap Themes

-The Bootstrap themes for jQuery UI and Ignite UI are generated from the popular Bootstrap themes with the same names.
+The Bootstrap themes for jQuery UI and %%ProductName%% are generated from the popular Bootstrap themes with the same names.
 The careful process of utilizing their look and feel for a theme following the jQuery UI CSS framework conventions has been automated with the Bootstrap Theme Generator web application.
-It provides the functionality of exporting almost every Bootstrap theme available in LESS for styling Ignite UI and jQuery UI widgets.
+It provides the functionality of exporting almost every Bootstrap theme available in LESS for styling %%ProductName%% and jQuery UI widgets.
 A reference to the file `{IG Resources root}\css\structure\infragistics.css` is required.

 ##<a  id="_Using_Infragistics_Loader_for_Adding_a_Theme_in_Your_Application"></a>Using Infragistics Loader for Adding a Theme in Your Application